cdlhub/documentation/md/ReferenceModel.md

 |    0   |     1     |  getmodel reference example                    |

 ##### Parameters
-The single parameter is chunk_id (int).
+None

 ##### Usage
 ```
-$ [stdin component] | getmodel [parameters] | [stout component]
+$ [stdin component] | getmodel | [stout component]
-$ [stdin component] | getmodel [parameters] > [stdout].bin
+$ [stdin component] | getmodel > [stdout].bin
-$ getmodel [parameters] < [stdin].bin > [stdout].bin
+$ getmodel < [stdin].bin > [stdout].bin
 ```

 ##### Example
 ```
-$ eve 1 1 1 | getmodel 1 | gulcalc -C1 -S100
+$ eve 1 1 | getmodel | gulcalc -r -S100 -i -
-$ eve 1 1 1 | getmodel 1 > cdf_chunk1.bin
+$ eve 1 1 | getmodel > damagecdf.bin
-$ getmodel 1 < e_chunk1_data.bin > cdf_chunk1.bin
+$ getmodel < events.bin > damagecdf.bin
 ```

 ##### Internal data
-The program requires the damage bin dictionary for the model, the Oasis damage cdf in chunks, and an index file for each cdf chunk as binary files.
-The files are picked up from the directory where the program is invoked and have the following filenames;
+The program requires the eventfootprint binary and index file for the model, the vulnerability binary model file, the items file representing the user's exposures.
+The files are picked up from sub-directories relative to where the program is invoked, named as follows;

-* damage_bin_dictionary.bin
+* static/eventfootprint.bin

-And in a cdf specific subdirectory;
+* static/eventfootprint.idx
-* cdf/damage_cdf_chunk_{chunk_id}.bin
+* static/vulnerability.bin
-* cdf/damage_cdf_chunk_{chunk_id}.idx
+* static/damage_bin_dict.bin

-The cdfs are ordered by event and streamed out in blocks for each event.
+* input/items.bin

-Note that the prob_from field from the existing database table structure of Oasis damage cdfs has been dropped to minimise the size of the table, as it is implied from the prior record prob_to field.
+The getmodel output stream is ordered by event and streamed out in blocks for each event.

 ##### Calculation
-The program reads the damage bin mid-point (interpolation field) from the damage bin dictionary and includes it as a new field in the CDF stream as 'bin_mean'.
+The program filters the eventfootprint file for all 'areaperil_id's which appear in the items file.
+This effectively selects the event footprints that affect the exposures, and discards the rest.
+Similarly the program filters the vulnerability file for 'vulnerability_id's that appear in the items file.
+This removes damage distributions which are not relevant for the exposures.
+Then a cartesian product of the eventfootprint and vulnerability distributions is created for every combination of areaperil_id and vulnerability_id in the items file.
+The effective damage probabilities are calculated by a sum product of conditional damage probabilities with intensity probability for each event, areaperil, vulnerability combination and each damage bin.
+The resulting discrete probability distributions are converted into discrete cumulative distribution functions 'cdfs'.
+Finally, the damage bin mid-point from the damage bin dictionary is read in as a new field in the cdf stream as 'bin_mean'.
 This field is the conditional mean damage for the bin and it is used to facilitate the calculation of mean and standard deviation in the gulcalc component.
-No calculations are performed except to construct the standard output stream.

 [Return to top](#referencemodel)